-In May 2013, the CPUC issued a final decision which authorized GSWC to continue the use of a two-way pension balancing account to track the differences between forecasted annual pension expense adopted in water rates and the actual annual water expense recorded by GSWC in accordance with the accounting guidance for pension costs.
-These differences are recorded as a regulatory asset or liability for any shortfalls or excesses.
-In November 2014, as part of the BVES general rate case decision, the CPUC also authorized the use of a balancing account for the electric segment.
-As of December 31, 2014, GSWC has a net \$2.7 million under-collection in the two-way pension balancing accounts, consisting of a \$2.8 million under-collection related to the general office and water regions, and a \$124,000 over-collection related to BVES.
+Previous CPUC decisions in the water and electric general rate cases have authorized GSWC to continue using a two-way balancing account to track differences between the forecasted annual pension expenses adopted in rates and the actual annual expense to be recorded by GSWC in accordance with the accounting guidance for pension costs.
+As of December 31, 2015, GSWC has a net \$2.2 million under-collection in the two-way pension balancing accounts, consisting of a \$2.5 million under-collection related to the general office and water regions, and a \$319,000 over-collection related to BVES.

 Funding requirements for qualified defined benefit pension plans are determined by government regulations.
-In establishing the contribution amount, Registrant has considered the potential impact of funding rule changes under the Pension Protection Act of 2006.
+In establishing the contribution amount, Registrant has considered the potential impact of funding-rule changes under the Pension Protection Act of 2006.
 Registrant contributes the minimum required contribution as determined by government regulations or the forecasted annual pension cost authorized by the CPUC and included in customer rates, whichever is higher.
-In accordance with this funding policy, for 2015 the pension contribution is expected to be at least \$6.0 million.
-As previously discussed, any difference between the forecasted annual pension costs in rates and the actual pension costs are included in the two-way pension balancing account.
+In accordance with this funding policy, for 2016 the pension contribution is expected to be at least \$5.5 million.
+As previously discussed, any differences between the forecasted annual pension costs in rates and the actual pension costs are included in the two-way pension balancing accounts.

-Additionally, our pension and postretirement benefit plan liabilities are sensitive to changes in interest rates.
+Additionally, our pension plan liabilities are sensitive to changes in interest rates.
 As interest rates decrease, thereby reducing returns, our liabilities increase, potentially increasing benefit expense and funding requirements.
-In addition, market factors can affect assumptions we use in determining funding requirements with respect to our pension and postretirement plans.
+In addition, market factors can affect assumptions we use in determining funding requirements with respect to our pension plan.
 For example, a relatively modest change in our assumptions regarding discount rates can materially affect our calculation of funding requirements.
 To the extent that market data compels us to reduce the discount rate used in our assumptions, our benefit obligations could be materially increased.

 Changes in demographics, including increased numbers of retirees or increases in life expectancy assumptions may also increase the funding requirements of our obligations related to the pension and other postretirement benefit plans.
 Mortality assumptions are a critical component of benefit obligation amounts and a key factor in determining the expected length of time for annuity payments.
 In 2014, the Society of Actuaries released new mortality tables for pension plans.
-Beginning with 2014, the benefit obligation amounts will assume a longer life expectancy of participants as a result of the actuarial update to mortality tables.
-The change in the mortality tables resulted in an increase in the benefit obligation of approximately \$5.8 million, or 3.3%, as of December 31, 2014.
-The update to the mortality tables is also expected to result in increases to future annual net periodic costs.
-Assuming no other changes in actuarial assumptions or plan amendments, the costs over the long-term are expected to decrease due to the closure of Registrant's defined benefit pension plan to new employees as of January 1, 2011.
+Beginning with 2014, the benefit obligation amounts assume a longer life expectancy of participants as a result of the actuarial update to mortality tables.
+The update to the mortality tables increases future annual net periodic costs.
+Assuming no other changes in actuarial assumptions or plan amendments, the costs over the long term are expected to decrease due to the closure of Registrant's defined benefit pension plan to new employees as of January 1, 2011.
 In January 2011, the Board of Directors approved an amendment to the pension plan, closing the plan to employees hired after December 31, 2010.
 Employees hired or rehired after December 31, 2010 are eligible to participate in a defined contribution plan.